 Due to COVID-19 and indoor dining capacity restrictions, outdoor seating has become a go-to option for many guests.
 Although ordering delivery or carry-out poses the lowest coronavirus exposure risk, dining outdoors is far less risky than eating inside a crowded restaurant.
 Because the coronavirus is mainly spread through airborne respiratory droplets from an infected person, sitting outside where there is better airflow and more space to practice social distancing is safer than seating customers close together indoors.

 Restaurants have made their outdoor dining areas more appealing and comfortable for guests by providing shade solutions.
-A high-quality shade structure is both visually appealing and practical.
+A high-quality shade sail structures are both visually appealing and practical.
 Colorful canopies or vibrant umbrellas can complement the landscape architecture, branding, and enhance the customer experience while serving the purpose of shielding guests from the harmful UV rays and reducing heat.

 While dining al fresco was already a popular option for many restaurants during warm summer months, COVID-19 turned eating outdoors in the winter into one of the most unlikely quick service restaurant industry trends.
 QSRs in colder climates have adapted to winter outdoor dining by offering other amenities along with shade solutions to help customers brave the elements more comfortably.
 For instance, providing space heaters and electric fireplaces can keep guests warm while they enjoy their meal.

 Of course, outdoor dining will stick around long after COVID-19 is eradicated.
 Naturally, customers gravitate towards relaxing and socializing on a restaurant's patio a summer day.
 However, the concept of having a meal outside mid-winter will likely fall from popularity when it's no longer in the name of health and safety.